MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 so the output is much faster than the input.
 However, if the output receiver does not accept any data, then this ring buffer can indeed overflow.

-Inputs to this block are taken directly from the rmii\_rx block.
-However, the additional control signal rx\_enable\_i is used to enable discarding of all frames.
-This is needed when configuring the RxDMA, see below.

-Another input to this block is out\_afull\_i, which is used as flow-control.
+An extra input to this block is out\_afull\_i, which is used as flow-control.
 When this signal is asserted, the fifo that comes next in line is full, and can accept no more data at the moment.
 This signal prevents reading from the input buffer, and if it is asserted for too long will cause the input buffer to